BoE's Broadbent says uncertainty backs case for linking guidance to jobs

 "The economy is growing.
 It's hard to say exactly how fast it's growing," Broadbent said in a speech delivered to the London Business School.

-Data so far for the third quarter had been strong and surveys suggested the private sector was growing at an annualized rate of about 5 percent, he said.
+Data so far for the third quarter had been strong and surveys suggested the private sector was growing at an annualised rate of about 5 percent, he said.

 But he warned that this might prove an over-estimate, and said the recovery might not keep up its current pace.